strimzi/strimzi-kafka-operator/.github/docs/README.md

 - [set-defaults](../actions/utils/set-defaults)
 - [log-variables](../actions/utils/log-variables)
 - [determine-ref](../actions/utils/determine-ref)

-To make the build 1:1 to Azure we miss few actions that do the missing steps:
-- Push docs (uncomment usage & properly test)
-- Push containers (uncomment usage & properly test)
-- Deploy Java artifacts (uncomment usage & properly test)

-The actions also had to be put together into workflow as we have in Azure:
-- `build pipeline` -> `build workflow`
-- `operator-release pipeline` -> `operator-release workflow`

 ## Running system tests
 With GitHub Actions we are now able to propagate a specific parameters to our e2e jobs.